Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 TRON Lightcycle Power Run (Boarding Area) - Shanghai Disneyland Guide

-It’s based on the sci-fi film Tron which explores a virtual reality world known as “The Grid”.
-Instead of typical coaster seats, you’re leaned over on a lightcycle zooming through the circuit.
+It’s based on the sci-fi film Tron, which explores a virtual reality world known as “The Grid”.
+Instead of typical coaster seats, you’ll be on a lightcycle zooming through the circuit.
+The ride’s duration was longer than we thought, with a number of dips that made our hearts jump to our throats.
 Is that badass or what?

 (2) Buzz Lightyear Planet Rescue: Armed with pulse blasters, shoot at targets to destroy Emperor Zurg’s army and accumulate points!
 It’s even more fun when you’re competing with your friends to see who gets the highest score.